 Here’s the actual scene of the thrill (the curtains were red back then):

 Republic Day 31 May 1961: On the big day celebrating South Africa’s freedom from the tyranny (or oversight?) of Mrs British Queen, Arthur gave a stunning performance on his own equipment down at the President Brand Park in front of a full pawiljoen of ge-be-indrukte Harrismith mense!
 Dad filmed it:

 Arthur ran our mountain race and, further proving his commitment to Harrismith he married a second local girl – much, much younger than him.

 dwarrelwind – breath of fresh air; or whirlwind, tornado

-doelbewus – on purpose; Swear!
+doelbewus – with murderous intent; or on purpose; Swear!
 ‘Strue’s God!
 Gentle Mary did that.
 In those days you did.
-The only thing that made you think maybe you wouldn’t drive over it was the story that it would wind itself around your axle and then climb up into your engine, then under your dashboard and THEN . . pik you on the foot!
+The only thing that made you think maybe you wouldn’t drive over it was the story that it would wind itself around your axle and then climb up into your engine, then climb under your dashboard and THEN . . pik you on the foot!
 Swear!

 ware vrystater – genuine free stater; born and bred in the free state, as was her mother before her (who would not have been celebrating the 1961 demotion of QEII from monarch to foreign tannie)